FIELD NOTE · 2026-04-15 · ASIC · CROSS-BORDER DISCLOSURE

 What it looks like: A thin horizontal strip at the top of every trading screen.
 "You are trading with ACY Capital Australia Pty Ltd (AFSL 403863).
 Products are not regulated by [client's home regulator].
 Full disclosure →".
 Always present, never interrupts.

 Pros: No friction.
 Always visible.
 The disclosure is woven into the environment rather than thrown in front of the action.
+Developers love it because the implementation is trivial — one string, one location, one release.

 Pattern C — Contextual inline